Zelogx Platform - Demo Gallery

 — Mission2 Accomplished! —

-Mission 3 - Build a VM (Ubuntu 24.04.3) inside an isolated environment.
+Mission 3 - Build a VM inside an isolated environment.
 Est. time: 10 minutes

 If you have experience creating VMs on Proxmox you may skip non-essential parts.
 Key points: